Archie3d/aeolus_plugin/README.md

 ## Current limitations
 - The ouput is dry, there is no reverb in the plugin.
 Though I've added simple stereo spatialisation of the pipes.
 You can use whatever reverb you want from your DAW.
-- Currently all divisions listen to the same MIDI events.
 - No links between manuals.
-- There is no tremulant and swell control yet.
+- There is no swell control yet.